Supreme Court declares legislature standing rules inorganic

-Gov. Edward B. Calvo recommended Bill 1(1-S) to the legislature on April 11, which authorizes the government of Guam to issue up to $75 million of tax and revenue anticipation notes — a debt for an immediate project that will be repaid with future tax collections — to expedite the payment of tax refunds in fiscal 2017, 2018 . . .
+Gov. Edward B. Calvo recommended Bill 1(1-S) to the legislature on April 11, which authorizes the government of Guam to issue up to $75 million of tax and revenue anticipation notes — a debt for an immediate project that will be repaid with future tax collections — to expedite the payment of tax refunds in fiscal 2017, 2018 and 2019.

 This content is available only to subscribers.
 If you are a member, please log in.